buddhist-uni/buddhist-uni.github.io/_content/essays/stupas-of-shwedagon_u-win-maung.md

 pages: 19
 ---

-A brief, visual history of the Theravada stupa.
+A brief, visual history of the Theravāda stupa.